 Freezing: To freeze these muffins, wrap them in a layer of plastic wrap, then a thin layer of foil and add to a freezer-safe bag for up to 3 months.
 Thaw on the countertop before serving.

-Are these muffins healthy?
 Yes!
 While everyone’s definition of health varies, these muffins contain a high dose of nutrients and antioxidants that most store-bought muffins do not have.
-This recipes has less sugar and oil than typical chocolate muffins.
+This recipe has less sugar and oil than typical chocolate muffins.

 If you can't tell from my blog, I love getting creative and making desserts and cakes with vegetables.
 In fact, I've even written a book about them!
 Check out the Veggie Desserts Cookbook.